Alizaaaja4/updateacademy24/resources/tailwindCSS/006_customization_pt2.md

-# Core Concepts II : Tailwind CSS
+# Customization II : Tailwind CSS

 The `theme` section of your `tailwind.config.js` file is where you define your project’s color palette, type scale, fonts, breakpoints, border radius values, and more.